rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 <figcaption>The motor I bought from Aliexpress</figcaption>
 </figure>

-[I bought this one, the 12V 72 RPM edition, that draws 3 amps ("stall current")](https://de.aliexpress.com/item/32968002582.html?s...&gatewayAdapt=glo2deu).
-According to the specs, the stall torque is greater than 30 Kg.cm and it works perfectly!
-I can put weight on the desk (I tried more than 30 Kg) and it still raises the desk up!
+I bought and tried these 2, [the 12V 72 RPM edition, that draws 3 amps ("stall current"), and the 12V 136 RPM one](https://de.aliexpress.com/item/32968002582.html).
+According to the specs of the 72 RPM one, the stall torque is greater than 30 Kg.cm and it works perfectly!
+I can put weight on the desk (I tried more than 30 Kg) and it still raises the desk up easily!
+As to the 136 RPM, it works well too, up to 30 Kg, but it gets real close to stalling.
+Without much weight (a laptop and a monitor), it raises the desk at about 100 rotations per minute.

 <figure class="center">
 <img class="zoomable" src="{static}/images/motorizing-an-ikea-skarsta-standing-desk/motor-specs.jpg" alt="A table showing the specs of the motor" />